carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 A channel has two major properties:

-1. Sending a message is an asynchronous/non-blocking operation which completes immediately, without having to wait for the receiving process."
+1. Sending a message completes immediately, without having to wait for the receiving process (asynchronous/non-blocking) .

 1. Receiving data is a blocking operation which stops the receiving process until the message has arrived.